charunetraravi/charunetraravi/README.md

 ## 👨‍💻 About Me

 I am a passionate Full Stack Developer with a strong interest in building modern, scalable, and user-friendly web applications.
-I am currently learning and working with the MERN Stack and System Design, focusing on writing clean, efficient, and maintainable code.
+I am currently learning and working with the **MERN Stack** and **System Design**, focusing on writing clean, efficient, and maintainable code.

 I enjoy solving real-world problems through technology and building applications that deliver real value to users.
 Debugging and problem-solving are my favorite parts of development, as they help me continuously learn and grow as a developer.

+---

+## 🌱 Currently Learning

+- ⚛️ Advanced React & Performance Optimization
+- 🟢 Node.js Backend Architecture
+- 🏗️ System Design & Scalability
+- 🤖 Machine Learning Model Deployment
+- ☁️ Cloud & Deployment (Netlify, Render, Streamlit)

 ---